Treatment for Fatty liver

-Fatty liver can be classified as alcohol and non-alcohol-related.
+Fatty liver can be classified as alcohol- or non-alcohol-related.
 Alcohol is a direct toxin to the liver and can cause inflammation.
-Nonalcoholic fatty liver disease (NAFLD) and nonalcoholic related steatohepatitis (NASH) are markedly different illnesses and there are many potential causes that are linked to fat accumulation in the liver.
+Nonalcoholic fatty liver disease (NAFLD) and nonalcoholic-related steatohepatitis (NASH) are two very different diseases, and both can be caused by fat building up in the liver.

 Some of the causes of fatty liver include:

 Our physical health depends on the kind of food we eat.
 There has been a drastic change in the selection of food nowadays.
 Individuals are more focused on eating junk food, high-calorie foods (red meats, sweets, etc.), drinks (carbonated drinks, packed juices, energy drinks, etc.), and alcohol.
 Such poor dietary habits are one of the many causes of fatty liver disease.

 The development of fatty liver is associated with lifestyle diseases such as poor eating habits, physical inactivity, and smoking.

 Fatty liver is also associated with type II diabetes, obesity, high triglyceride levels in the blood, celiac disease, and Wilson’s disease (abnormality of copper metabolism).